Peter-Schorn/SpotifyAPI/Sources/SpotifyWebAPI/SpotifyWebAPI.docc/Articles/Debugging.md

 #### AuthorizationCodeFlowBackendManager.logger

-Logs messages related to the [Authorization Code Flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow), such as when `deauthorize()`  is called, when the access and refresh tokens are retrieved, and when the tokens are refreshed.
+Logs messages related to the [Authorization Code Flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow), such as when ``AuthorizationCodeFlowManagerBase/deauthorize()``  is called, when the access and refresh tokens are retrieved, and when the tokens are refreshed.

 #### AuthorizationCodeFlowPKCEBackendManager.logger

-Logs messages related to the [Authorization Code Flow with Proof Key for Code Exchange](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow-with-proof-key-for-code-exchange-pkce), such as when `deauthorize()`  is called, when the access and refresh tokens are retrieved, and when the tokens are refreshed.
+Logs messages related to the [Authorization Code Flow with Proof Key for Code Exchange](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow-with-proof-key-for-code-exchange-pkce), such as when ``AuthorizationCodeFlowManagerBase/deauthorize()``  is called, when the access and refresh tokens are retrieved, and when the tokens are refreshed.

 #### ClientCredentialsFlowBackendManager.logger

-Logs messages related to the [Client Credentials Flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/#client-credentials-flow), such as when `deauthorize()`  is called, and when an access token is retrieved.
+Logs messages related to the [Client Credentials Flow](https://developer.spotify.com/documentation/general/guides/authorization-guide/#client-credentials-flow), such as when ``AuthorizationCodeFlowManagerBase/deauthorize()``  is called, and when an access token is retrieved.

 #### AuthorizationCodeFlowManagerBase.baseLogger